How Does a CoQ10 Deficiency Affect You?

 Vegetarians tend to have lower levels and so do athletes.
 It’s believed that the massive metabolic demands of overworking muscles produces a torrent of damaging free radicals.
 Their bodies can’t make enough to keep up.

 To function optimally, the body must maintain a level of around 2 grams of CoQ10.
 To do this, the body must replace approximately one quarter of its supply (about 500 mg) each day.
-However, the amount produced by endogenous synthesis (i.e. produced naturally within the body) steadily declines, beginning in a person’s early 20s and reaching potentially dangerous levels by the late 40s or early 50s.
+However, doctors have found through patient studies, the amount naturally within the body steadily declines, beginning in a person’s early 20s and reaching potentially dangerous levels by the late 40s or early 50s.

 Other factors, besides aging, can cause decreased production, as well.
 Certain genetic diseases can inhibit production or interfere with its actions in the body.
 However, such conditions are relatively rare.
 Much more common are drug interactions that can lower levels in the body and lead to Deficiency symptoms.